KQM-git/TCL/docs/evidence/equipment/artifacts.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_929795759807795220_931148101698322453_transcript-blizzard-strayer-applies-crate-before-reactions.html)

 **Finding:**
-Blizzard Strayer gives crit rate buff to reactions that would remove the cryo/frozen from the enemy.
+Blizzard Strayer gives CRIT Rate buff to reactions that would remove the Cryo/frozen from the enemy.

 **Evidence:**